TorahBibleCodes/TorahBibleCodes/README.md

 - Baptism is an ancient healing mechanism

-- Divide el huerto del Eden cuando no haya sabiduria y pasala de generacion en generacion , unifica el jardin cuando llegue la sabiduria
+- Divide the garden of Eden when there is no wisdom and pass it from generation to generation, unify the garden when wisdom comes

 ## The main laws